will-hart/will-hart.github.io/content/post/2025-07-21_morse-kodeboard/index.md

 }
 ````

-Using this approach made decoding a lot simpler, a task could be set up to watch
+Using this approach made decoding a lot simpler.
+A task could be set up to watch
 the morse code button, feed the inputs to the decoder and when a character match
 was found, use a channel to feed that character to the task that managed the USB
 HID interface.